Auto-Playground/ragrank/docs/docs/more/about_us.md

 - But Ragrank is more than just a tool.
 It's a reflection of our values and what we believe in.
 It's about working hard, staying positive, and always trying to make things better.

 - As you check out Ragrank, we hope you'll join us on our journey.
-Let's dream big, challenge ourselves, and make the world of computers a better place – together.

 Thanks for being a part of our adventure!